Pinus roxburghii: Similar species

 Pinus roxburghii is closely related to P. canariensis (Canary Island pine), P. brutia (Turkish pine) and P. pinaster (maritime pine), which all share many features with it.
 It is a relatively non-variable species, with constant morphology over the entire range.

 Chemistry

 Pinus roxburghii contains large amounts of taxifolin.

 Distribution and habitat

-The native range extends from Tibet and Afghanistan through Pakistan, across northern India (in Jammu and Kashmir, Himachal Pradesh, Uttarakhand, Sikkim and Arunachal Pradesh), Nepal and Bhutan, to Myanmar.
+The native range extends from Tibet in China and Afghanistan through Pakistan, across northern India (in Jammu and Kashmir, Himachal Pradesh, Uttarakhand, Sikkim and Arunachal Pradesh), Nepal and Bhutan, to Myanmar.
 It generally occurs at lower altitudes than other pines in the Himalayas, from 500–2000 m, occasionally up to 2300 m.
 The other Himalayan pines are P. wallichiana (blue pine), P. bhutanica (Bhutan white pine), P. armandii (Chinese white pine), P. gerardiana (chilgoza pine), P. densata (Sikang pine) and P. kesiya (Khasi pine).

 Ecology

 Owing to its shallow roots it is attributed to soil erosion, particularly in the Himalayas.
 It does not allow any vegetation to grow around it by making soil more acidic through its fallen needles.

 Usually, the accumulating carpet of needles on the forest floor under these trees makes conditions unfavourable for many common plants and trees to grow.
 The most common trees which are able to grow in this environment are Rhododendron, banj oak (Quercus leucotrichophora) and trees from the family Ericaceae (known locally as eonr and lodar).
 This could possibly be due to the relative immunity from fire that the thick bark of these species gives them.
 The Himalayan nettle (Girardinia diversifolia) is another plant which seems to thrive well under this tree.

 The caterpillars of the moth Batrachedra silvatica are not known from foodplants other than chir pine.
 The white-bellied heron (Ardea insignis), a large critically endangered heron, is known to roost in chir pine.